davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Vida Sport, Lt  141300.0
    ```

-3. List all employees who have the initials of M.P. or P.M., by name.
+3. Return all employees who have the first and last initials of MP or PM.
 Order by last name.

    ```
    firstName   lastName